gmoutsin/Compromise/README.md

 Just like the complex game with the only difference that the players do not choose the grids, rows and columns, this is chosen for them by the computer at random.

+## Project structure

+The project source is stored in the `scr/` directory.
+This directory contains the following content:

+ - `run.py`: a script to run the game
+ - `compromise_game/`: a directory that is a python package storing the game code
+  - `game.py`: a file containing code relevant to the game logic
+  - `players.py`: a file contaning game player classes
+  - `__init__.py`: a file required by python to make a package

 ## Interface

 ### Player Classes